mako-framework/app/README.md

 ## Requirements

-Mako requires PHP 5.3.1 or higher (PHP 5.3.7 or higher is recommended) as well as the mbstring and PDO extensions.
+Mako requires PHP 5.4.0 or higher as well as the mbstring and PDO extensions.

 ## Installation